msg555/tplbuild/docs/index.rst

 - You are working alone
 - Reproducible builds are not important
 - You do not use Dockerfiles to build your container images
-- You want to use a builder other than the officially :ref:`supported builders`.
+- You want to use a builder other than the officially :ref:`supported builders <Builders>`.
 - You rely on other tools to build your images already that cannot be configured to use `tplbuild` (e.g. docker-compose build).